Niokolo-Koba National Park: Geography

-The park lies in an upland region through which the upper stretch of the Gambia River flows, towards the northwestern border of Guinea.
-The biosphere park itself covers some 9,130 square kilometres, in a great arc running from Upper Casamance/Kolda Region at the Guinea-Bissau border into the Tambacounda Region to within a hundred kilometers of the Guinean border near the southeast corner of Senegal.
-Its altitude ranges from 16m to as high as 311m.
+Niokolo-Koba National Park lies in an upland region, through which the upper stretch of the Gambia River flows towards the northwestern border of Guinea.
+It covers about 9130 km2 in a great arc running from upper Casamance at the Guinea-Bissau border into the Tambacounda Region, to within a 100 km of the Guinean border near the southeastern corner of Senegal.
+Its elevation ranges from 16 to 311 m.

 Flora

-Most of the park is woodland savannah and semi-arid forest, with large areas of wooded and seasonal wetlands.
-The park contains over 1,500 species of plants and 78% of the gallery forest in Senegal.
+Most of Niokolo-Koba National Park consists of woodland savannah and semi-arid forest, with large areas of wooded and seasonal wetlands.
+It harbours over 1,500 species of plants and 78% of the gallery forest in Senegal.

 Many trees and shrubs are covered by lush vegetation along the river stalks, and this vegetation changes according to the terrain and soil.
 In the valleys and plains, there are vast areas where Vetiveria and herbaceous savannah grow.
 Overgrown grasslands typically consist of Paspalum arbiculare and Echinochloa.
 There are also areas where bamboo grows.

 In valleys and belt-shaped forests, the species reflects the climate of southern Guinea, and tropical woody lianas are abundant.

 Semiaquatic species live on the riverside, and annual plants disappear when the water level rises.
 At the edge of the pond, dry forests and herbaceous savanna develop depending on the degree of humidity or soil compaction.
 Sometimes, thick bushes called Mimosa pigra occupy the middle of the wetlands.